tier2tickets/Knowledge-Base/content/integration/erpnext.rst

 ERPNext Documentaion
 ======================================
-This guide will show you how to set up your new Helpdesk Buttons with ERPNext.
+This guide will show you how to set up your new Helpdesk Buttons with ERPNext in as few as 15 minutes.

 Integration